The holy grail of aviation mysteries is

 Why did she disappear?
 How

-did she vanish?
-Where did she go?
+did she disappear?
+Where did she disappear?

 -- and --